 Neuropsychological test

 This intrigued me a lot, and so I started learning more on game development in my spare time.
 ActionScript 3.0 Game Programming University was one of the first books I bought, and I couldn’t put it away.
-A lot of other books followed, and after a while I decided to focus my efforts on iOS.
+A lot of other books followed, and after a while I decided to focus my efforts on iOS, especially since Flash and ActionScript were becoming more and more irrelevant.

 Some of my (game)dev books